Oracle Conversion Headlights Review: My ’69 Charger’s Visibility Revolution

 The Verdict on Oracle’s Conversion Headlights

 Overall, I think there’s a lot to like about Oracle’s conversion bulbs.
-Installing them ultimately makes the car more enjoyable to drive And even with retro amber sealed beams still working as my high beams, the overall improvements to visibility are significant enough for me to recommend them to just about anyone willing to install them.
+Installing them ultimately makes the car more enjoyable to drive.
+And even with retro amber sealed beams still working as my high beams, the overall improvements to visibility are significant enough for me to recommend them to just about anyone willing to install them.
 They won’t put your classic car on pace with the latest headlights that rival the power of the sun, but they work really nicely.
 Just do yourself a favor, skip the LED conversions.
 Stick with a nice halogen like I did.
 That’s not because the LEDs are particularly bad; these housings just don’t make the best use of them.

 The Halo is probably my favorite aspect of the Oracle conversion headlights.
 Not for stylistic reasons, though.
 I personally am not one for that look, but that’s subjective.
 What I do like about them is the functionality.
 Being able to wire them up however you want to is a really nice touch.
-Again, I wired mine to run with the high beams, and this really helps boost.
+Again, I wired mine to run with the high beams, and this really helps boost visibility.
 They work almost like a fog light, illuminating the immediate area.

 I don’t like the fact that so much work has to be done on the factory buckets for them to fit.
 Even if mine are pretty beat, cutting up old steel always makes me squirm a bit and this is surely a deal breaker for folks with pristine metal.
 But that’s about my only complaint.